ClemBotProject/ClemBot/ClemBot.Docs/docs/CommandRestrictions.md

 This is a useful feature for letting admins and mods block certain commands they don't think are useful to that specific channel or do not want a certain command to be used anywhere.

-## White Listing
+## Whitelisting

-If you want to block a command in all places except a few channels you can whitelist channels by first globally disabling them.
-Then enabling them and passing a specified channel.
+If you want to block a command in all places except a few channels, you can whitelist channels by first globally disabling them, then enabling them in a specified channel.

 :::tip
 Both top-level commands (such as `claims`) and sub-commands (such as `claims add`) can be disabled.